 The minister of Finance is responsible for providing a solid and efficient funding of the State's debt.
 The DSTA fulfills this task for the minister by preparing and defining the funding policy.
 It represents the State in the closing of transactions on financial markets.
 The DSTA is also responsible for what is called Treasury Banking (a form of central cash pooling for the State and organizations related to the State) and for the payments system for the State.

 This website provides information about the debt and issuance of bonds by the DSTA.
 It aims to serve a broad range of interested parties such as the general public, banks and investors.
-The site contains basically the same information in Dutch and English, although the English site is more focussed on (professional) investors.
 The information presented on this website provides as complete a picture as possible of the guidelines and activities related to the issuance of Dutch government debt.

 The DSTA currently employs more than 60 financial experts in four different departments:

 - Policy and Risk Management